Definition of a 5G SIM

-Launched commercially in 2019, 5G will reach 1.9 billion subscriptions worldwide in 2024 (i.e. 20% of all mobile subscriptions), making it the fastest generation ever to be rolled out on a global scale.
+Launched commercially in 2019, 5G will reach 1.9 billion subscriptions worldwide in 2024 (i.e., 20% of all mobile subscriptions), making it the fastest generation ever to be rolled out globally scale.

-A 5G SIM encompasses all form factors available (removable SIM, M2M SIM, 5G eSIM).
+A 5G SIM encompasses all form factors (removable SIM, IoT SIM, 5G eSIM).

 Challenges for 5G operators

-In order to help to deliver the full 5G promise to enterprises and users, trust is increasingly perceived as a pervasive transversal factor to be added to a mandatory trust-by-design virtualized 5G architecture.
+To help deliver the full 5G promise to enterprises and users, trust is increasingly perceived as a pervasive transversal factor added to a mandatory trust-by-design virtualized 5G architecture.

 But a certain number of legal and security concerns arise:

 - User privacy management is nowadays increasingly seen as crucial in a digitalized society.
-This reality hurts mobile operators in the thing most dear to them with respect to their relationship with their users: reputation, and thus trust.
-In particular, mobile subscriber identity is at stake (i.e. International Mobile Subscriber Identity, aka IMSI, used to identify the user of a mobile network and a unique identification associated with all mobile networks): thanks to IMSI catcher equipment, IMSIs can be easily misused to locate, trace individuals and collect data.
+This reality hurts mobile operators most dear to them concerning their relationship with their users: reputation, and thus trust.
+In particular, mobile subscriber identity is at stake (i.e., International Mobile Subscriber Identity, aka IMSI, used to identify the user of a mobile network and a unique identification associated with all mobile networks): thanks to IMSI catcher equipment, IMSIs can be easily misused to locate, trace individuals and collect data.

-→ Definition: An IMSI catcher (or Stingray) is an intrusive piece of technology, that acts as a false base station, able to locate and track all mobile phones that are switched on in a certain area.
+→ Definition: An IMSI catcher (or Stingray) is an intrusive piece of technology that acts as a false base station to locate and track all mobile phones switched on in a certain area.
 It does this by ‘pretending’ to be a mobile phone tower - tricking your phone into connecting to the IMSI catcher and then revealing your personal details without your knowledge.
 Source: Privacy International.

-The full anonymization of the end-to-end subscriber identity is required (i.e. from mobile equipment to core network): it can be imposed on mobile operators by stringent regulations (e.g. GDPR, ePrivacy Regulation) or implemented by mobile operators as part of their own security policy or strategy.
+The full anonymization of the end-to-end subscriber identity is required (i.e., from mobile equipment to core network): it can be imposed on mobile operators by stringent regulations (e.g., GDPR, ePrivacy Regulation, aka ePR) or implemented by mobile operators as part of their own security policy or strategy.

-- Current mobile security architectures mainly rely on the secrecy of mobile operators’ network authentication elements (i.e. the operator’s network access authentication algorithm and long term secret-key credentials used for mutual authentication of users onto their mobile networks).
-Such information can be unexpectedly exposed via hacking attacks (e.g. by state intelligence agencies or other actors) or accidental breaches during exchanges between the mobile operators and their providers.
-This vulnerability can sometimes lead to communication spying, SIM cloning and other unwanted activities.
+- Current mobile security architectures mainly rely on the secrecy of mobile operators’ network authentication elements (i.e., the operator’s network access authentication algorithm and long-term secret-key credentials used for mutual authentication of users onto their mobile networks).
+Such information can be unexpectedly exposed via hacking attacks (e.g., state intelligence agencies or other actors) or accidental breaches during exchanges between the mobile operators and their providers.
+This vulnerability can sometimes lead to communication spying, SIM cloning, and other unwanted activities.
 Should the mobile operator believe that this sensitive data is compromised or suspected of being compromised, it can be forced to change its network authentication algorithm and/or physically replace end-users’ SIM cards.
-Such actions are damaging to the user experience, they result in SIM card renewal costs, and eventually lead to loss of trust and reputation of the mobile operator.
-Hence mobile operators must be able to maintain a cyber-resilient environment in case of an attack by restoring a trusted security level over the entire SIM lifecycle.
+Such actions are damaging to the user experience.
+They result in SIM card renewal costs and eventually lead to a loss of trust and the mobile operator's reputation.
+Hence mobile operators must maintain a cyber-resilient environment in case of an attack by restoring a trusted security level over the entire SIM lifecycle.

 - Enterprises are meant to be the main beneficiaries of 5G.
-Leveraging 5G virtualization and network slicing, mobile operators will be able to provide tailored connectivity Service Level Requirements to enterprises.
-But in a post-COVID 19 era, companies' data integrity and confidentiality is increasingly at threat - and thus must be ensured.
+Leveraging 5G virtualization and network slicing, mobile operators will provide tailored connectivity Service Level Requirements to enterprises.
+But in a post-COVID 19 era, companies' data integrity and confidentiality are increasingly at threat - and thus must be ensured.

 Then 5G roaming is on the agenda too.